athenahealth/aone-fhir-subscriptions/README.md

    &nbsp;&nbsp;&nbsp; To subscribe to multiple events , repeat the subscription process for each event.

 c.
 Consumer can subscribe to multiple contexts per subscription. <br />

 d.
-Consumer cannot use the same webhook URL to subscribe to the same context and event more than once.

-e.
 Consumer can use either a single Webhook URL for all their subscriptions ( for different context and/or event ) or multiple Webhook URLs across subscriptions. <br />
    &nbsp;&nbsp;&nbsp; For Example: If you need to set up 10 subscriptions, you can either set up one Webhook URL for all 10 subscriptions, or a different Webhook URL for each of the 10 subscriptions, or any combination such as 4 different Webhook URLs across those 10 subscriptions.
 The setup can be tailored to the requirements, use case, or technical feasibility.